KerrMcCall/Big-Data/2162940_Big_Data_ML_Pipeline.md

 ##### Model Evaluation
 The model had a validation accuracy of approximately 98.3%, which is viable based on the previously stated objectives.
 It was fast to train and simple to understand.
 It is likely that after the first 5 epochs, the validation loss would plateau or possibly diverge in such a simple model.

-The following code was used to provide a visual representation of the accuracy of each model:
+The following code was used to provide a visual representation of the training curve of each model:

 ```python
 plt.plot(history_1.history['accuracy'], label='Train Accuracy')